cybersader/awesome-cybersader/📁 07 - Cybersader Arsenal/Home Lab, Home Server/TrueNAS Scale Home Server/My Media Server/My Media Server.md

 - [Open source alternatives to Emby](https://www.opensourcealternative.to/alternativesto/emby "Open source alternatives to Emby")
 - [2 Open Source Alternatives to Plex](https://www.opensourcealternative.to/alternativesto/plex "2 Open Source Alternatives to Plex")

+# What About Jellyfin?

+> [!tldr] It's open source and has some privacy and advanced benefits, but it lacks the convenience and sharability that I need for the time being

 # Compatible Devices for Plex Clients

 - [Best Media Streaming Devices | Live streaming apps powered by Plex](https://www.plex.tv/apps-devices/#players)